Foliations, orders, representations, L-spaces and graph manifolds: Introduction

 \begin{proposition} If $W$ admits a co-oriented taut foliation, respectively a horizontal co-oriented foliation, it admits a co-oriented taut rational foliation, respectively a horizontal co-oriented rational foliation. \end{proposition}

-A fundamental open problem in $3$-manifold topology is to determine whether $3$-manifolds which admit co-oriented taut foliations admit smooth co-oriented taut foliations.
-The problem is open even in the case of graph manifolds.
+A fundamental open problem in $3$-manifold topology is to determine whether a $3$-manifold which admits a co-oriented taut foliation admits a smooth co-oriented taut foliation.
+The problem is open even in the case of graph manifolds which are rational homology $3$-spheres.
+(See the discussion after Question \ref{smooth question} below.)
 Though the constructions which lead to the proofs of Theorem \ref{equiv 1} and Theorem \ref{equiv 2} do not yield smooth foliations in general, we can strengthen Proposition \ref{rational leaves} and guarantee smoothness under suitable hypotheses.

 Call a co-oriented taut foliation {\it strongly rational} if up to isotopy it intersects each JSJ torus of $W$ in a fibration by simple closed curves.
 Since no co-oriented taut foliation on a graph manifold rational homology $3$-sphere $W$ can intersect a JSJ-torus $T$ in a fibration by simple closed curves representing the fibre slope in a piece of $W$ incident to $T$, at least up to assuming that the Seifert structures on pieces homeomorphic to twisted $I$-bundles over the Klein bottle have orientable base orbifolds (Lemma \ref{strongly rational not vertical}), a strongly rational co-oriented taut foliation is necessarily horizontal.
 Boileau and Boyer have shown that a graph manifold integer homology $3$-sphere admits a strongly rational co-oriented taut foliation if and only if it is neither $S^3$ nor the Poincar\'e homology $3$-sphere $\Sigma(2,3,5)$ \cite{BB}.
 We will see below that if $W$ admits a strongly rational co-oriented taut foliation, it admits a smooth strongly rational co-oriented taut foliation, so it is of interest to prove a version of the theorems above for this category of foliations.